Phantom's Revenge

-Phantom's Revenge is a steel hypercoaster located at Kennywood amusement park in West Mifflin, Pennsylvania.
-It originally opened as Steel Phantom in 1991, featuring the fastest speed and longest drop of any roller coaster in the world.
+Phantom's Revenge is a steel hypercoaster located at Kennywood in West Mifflin, Pennsylvania.
+It originally opened as Steel Phantom in 1991, featuring the fastest speed and longest drop of any roller coaster in the world at the time.
 Its second drop is longer than its first, which is a unique characteristic among roller coasters.
-Manufactured by Arrow Dynamics, the ride was later modified and renovated by D. H. Morgan Manufacturing for the 2001 season when it reopened as Phantom's Revenge.
-The drop and track length were both increased, and its four inversions were removed, allowing for the removal of its uncomfortable over-the-shoulder restraints.
+Originally manufactured by Arrow Dynamics, the ride was later modified and renovated by D. H. Morgan Manufacturing for the 2001 season when it reopened as Phantom's Revenge.
+The second drop and track length were both increased, and its four inversions were removed, allowing for the removal of its uncomfortable over-the-shoulder restraints.

 The ride has consistently ranked among the top 50 steel roller coasters in the world in the annual Golden Ticket Awards publication from Amusement Today, occasionally ranking in the top 10.
 Additionally, it has frequently ranked in the top 5 of the National Amusement Park Historical Association's annual steel coaster survey.
+In 2025, it was named the United States' best roller coaster in a contest hosted by USA Today.

 History

+Steel Phantom (1991–2000)

 In the late 1980s, Harry Henniger, president of Kennywood Entertainment Company, sought to enter the "coaster arms race" of the time with the addition of a large steel coaster to the park.
 Faced with the challenge of finding the necessary space, the park settled on a design from Arrow Dynamics.
-The concept featured a 160 ft lift hill with a record-breaking 228 ft drop, surpassing the previous 194.7 ft record set two years earlier by Magnum XL-200 at Cedar Point.
+The concept featured a 160 ft lift hill with a world record-breaking 228 ft drop, surpassing the previous 194.7 ft record set two years earlier by Magnum XL-200 at Cedar Point.
 With a top speed of 80 mph, it was also set to become the world's fastest.
+It would be the second hypercoaster ever built.

 Kennywood unveiled plans for the new ride, dubbed Steel Phantom, on July 27, 1990.
 Steel Phantom was built on the former site of Laser Loop, a Shuttle Loop coaster removed after the 1990 season.
-It also reused Laser Loop's loading station.
+It reused Laser Loop's station building.

 Construction of Steel Phantom began during Labor Day weekend in early September 1990.
 It was set to open on May 4, 1991, but this was ultimately delayed six days to May 10.
 When it opened, it set new records in drop height and speed, in addition to featuring four inversions.

-While Kennywood claimed the coaster was well-received and ranked frequently in the top 10, riders often complained of neck strain and excessive headbanging.
+While the coaster was initially well-received and frequently ranked high in contests regarding coasters, riders often complained of neck strain and excessive headbanging through its inversions.
 Shortly after its debut, engineers found that the train would reach speeds exceeding specifications.
 The ride was closed for over a week so trim brakes could be installed prior to the inversions where the injuries were occurring.